GALA: Group 3

 How to enter GALA

-Step 1: Read the info on this page (or click here to download the Group 3 Call for Entries)
+Step 1: Read through the info on this page.

 Step 3: Gather your photographs.